djscheuf/journeymans-blog/source/_posts/sharpening-the-agent-axe.md

 If you're worried, cut off a smaller piece.
 Run an experiment.

-"I'm going to try X with AI.
+_"I'm going to try X with AI.
 Here's the prompt I think will work...
 Here's what good output looks like...
-Here's when I need to stop it..."
+Here's when I need to stop it..."_

 Be clear on that ahead of time.
 The thinking work has to go up front because AI compresses the generative effort.

 When should you do this kind of work?
 I typically sharpen my axe before I start the next story.
 There is a liminal space between "I finished one" and "I'm about to start the next,".
-In there, I clean up my workspace. [[201907160854 The Tale of Hurly Burly|I sharpen my axe]].
+In there, I clean up my workspace.
+[I sharpen my axe](/blog/parable-hurly-burly/).
 Keep the axe sharp.
 Refine your prompts, making them clearer.
 Improving the prompt so the AI makes a few less mistakes next time compounds!